-A Devoted Friend: you might be a devoted friend if you love everything an author friend as written because they’re your friend!
+You might be a devoted friend if you love everything an author friend has written because they’re your friend!
 That friendship is more important than whether the book is any good, so you may never give any constructive feedback on it, but only enthusiasm and praise.

 What you need to know: we authors tend to take it rather hard when we encounter a frenemy.
 We want to be liked.
-We want our stories to be liked and enjoyed as well.
+It is very important for us to have our stories liked and enjoyed as well.
 We want you to realize how hard every author works to establish any amount of success.
-We’d far rather applaud you for your own successes and hard work too than have you feeling bad about us for any reason.
+We’d far rather applaud you for your own successes and hard work than have you feeling bad about us for any reason.

-What kinds of readers do authors appreciate the most?
+Which kind of reader do authors appreciate the most?

 Oh, that’s a hard question!

-It’s okay to say no, especially since Amazon’s algorithm filters and deletes reviews by friends and family.
+It’s okay to say no when an author friend asks you to review a book, especially since Amazon’s algorithm filters and deletes reviews by friends and family.

 A devoted friend’s contributions of loyalty, moral support, and enthusiasm are far more valuable for an author than any amount of editing or reviews that you might be willing to offer.
 If this is what you have to offer, then your author friends will be very blessed indeed!